Gentiles in the Law of Moses

 Jesus’ Last Week: Palm Sunday and Passover

-If we were in Jerusalem today, we would join hundreds of other pilgrims from all over the world for the Palm Sunday Walk.
+In Jerusalem every Palm Sunday, hundreds of pilgrims from around the world join the Palm Sunday Walk.
 It retraces Jesus’ steps, or rather the steps of the donkey he rode, up and over the Mt. of Olives and down into the city of Jerusalem.

 The original “Palm Sunday Walk” started in the little village of Bethany on the other side of the Mt. of Olives.* As John tells it: “Jesus, therefore, six days before the Passover, came to Bethany where Lazarus was, whom Jesus had raised from the dead…” (John 12:1).
 Why did Jesus arrive so early?
 It was the custom to come up to Jerusalem a week early to purify yourself for the festival.
 This custom is mentioned in John 11:55: “But the Passover of the Jews was near, and many went up to Jerusalem out of the countryside before the Passover to purify themselves.”